galoga/galoga.github.io/index.md

 ## Galoga Bootstrap Boilerplate
-> #### Version 1.96 Date : 2019-06-24
+> #### Version 1.97 Date : 2019-07-07

 ## Welcome to the configure page
 This configure instruction will take you through how yo configre the boilerplate to your tailored needs.

 Most constanst running the site is found in a PHP page called:
 <code>/inc/php/php_con.inc</code>
-This file is a greta starting place to configure all the basics of the site.
+This file is a great starting place to configure all the basics of the site.